wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/audit-privacy/includes/key-privacy-terms.md

 **Data controller:** A legal person, public authority, agency, or other body which, alone or jointly with others, determines the purposes and means of the processing of personal data.

-The customer is the data controller for their use of Microsoft online services, and professional services and Microsoft is the data processor (except in those cases where the customer is the data processor, in which case Microsoft is the subprocessor).
+The customer is the data controller for their use of Microsoft online services and professional services.
+Microsoft is the data processor (except in those cases where the customer is the data processor, in which case Microsoft is the subprocessor).
 Microsoft is an independent data controller for data used to provide a limited set of legitimate business operations (LBOs) needed to support the use of Microsoft online services and professional services.

 **Personal data and data subject:** Any information relating to an identified or identifiable natural person (data subject).
 An identifiable natural person is one who can be identified, directly or indirectly.
 There are two types of data subjects in enterprise services: end users within a tenant and users that are external to a tenant.